Search

 EU Commission President Ursula von der Leyen calls the past reduction of nuclear power in the EU a strategic misstep, highlighting the bloc’s energy vulnerability and introducing a €200 million support plan for small modular reactors to bolster energy security and low-emission power.

-Reducing nuclear energy a 'strategic mistake', EU chief says
+Reducing Europe's nuclear energy sector was 'strategic mistake', EU chief says

 By Forrest Crellin and Gianluca Lo Nostro

-PARIS, March 10 (Reuters) - Reducing Europe's nuclear energy sector was a "strategic mistake", EU chief Ursula Von der Leyen said on Tuesday, as governments grappled with an energy crunch from the Iran war.
+PARIS, March 10 (Reuters) - Reducing Europe's nuclear energy sector was a "strategic mistake", European Commission chief Ursula von der Leyen said on Tuesday, as governments grapple with an energy crunch from the Iran war.

-Europe produced around a third of electricity from nuclear power in 1990, but that has fallen to 15%, the EU Commission president told an event in Paris, leaving it reliant on oil and gas imports whose prices have surged in recent days.
+Europe produced around a third of electricity from nuclear power in 1990 but that has fallen to 15%, she told an event in Paris, leaving it reliant on oil and gas imports whose prices have surged in recent days.

 Germany's Nuclear Phase-Out

-Germany, where von der Leyen is from, took a political decision under former Chancellor Angela Merkel to phase out nuclear power plants owing to public opposition and safety concerns after the 2011 Fukushima disaster.
+Von der Leyen's native Germany took a political decision under then-Chancellor Angela Merkel to phase out nuclear power plants owing to public opposition and safety concerns after the 2011 Fukushima disaster.
+Von der Leyen was a minister in Merkel's government when that decision was made.

 Nuclear Renaissance?

-France, Europe's biggest nuclear energy producer, argues stable, low-carbon power from nuclear plants is key to improving the competitiveness of heavy industries.
+France, Europe's biggest nuclear energy producer, argues that stable, low-carbon power from nuclear plants is key to industrial competitiveness.

-French President Emmanuel Macron said the bloc - where nuclear power producers still use a large amount of Russian enriched uranium - needed to move away to other reliable suppliers.
+French President Emmanuel Macron said the EU - where nuclear power producers still imported 15% of their uranium from Russia in 2024 - needed to move towards other suppliers.

-"We need to cooperate internationally to make progress on this issue, to diversify our supply sources," he told the Paris event.
-"We must also continue investing and innovating in order to expand enrichment capacity further," he said, adding that France planned to increase its own capacity.
+"We need to cooperate internationally to make progress on this issue, to diversify our supply sources," he told the Paris event, adding that France planned to increase its own enrichment capacity.

 France imported 39% of its enriched uranium from Russia in 2025, customs data showed.